Aitia-IIOT/ah5-docs-java-spring/docs/api/data-models/property-map.md

 # PropertyMap

-An Object which maps String keys String values.
+An Object which maps String keys to String values.